Mimoun Eloisghiri

-Mimoun Eloisghiri (born 15 September 1989) is a Dutch footballer who plays as a striker for Be Quick Zutphen in the Dutch Tweede Klasse.
+Mimoun Eloisghiri (born 15 September 1989) is a Dutch professional footballer who plays as a striker for Be Quick Zutphen.

 Club career

 Eloisghiri made his professional debut for PEC Zwolle on 4 November 2012 against SC Heerenveen but failed to make the grade at Zwolle and joined the amateur team of Ajax.
 He left them after only one season for Kozakken Boys and moved on for IJsselmeervogels a year later, only to have his season ruined by a back injury.